If you are constipated (even after adopting this lifestyle), you may find this article helpful.

 Add (unground) chia seeds to your smoothie or make into a Chia Drink.
 Chia seeds are a natural laxative.
 Chia seeds hold water in the digestive tract and make the stool softer.

-Eat 2 kiwis a day (with skin) and chew thoroughly.
-If you do not like the texture of the skin, you can cut off the tough ends and blend kiwi in a high speed blender to drink.
+Eat 2 kiwis’ a day (with skin) and chew thoroughly.
+If you do not like the texture of the skin, you can cut off the tough ends and blend the kiwis in a high speed blender to drink.

 Add flax seed (unground) to your meals.
 Begin with 1 teaspoon of each per day and add an additional teaspoon each day as needed.